 Depending on the size, this will make 12 patties.
 You can go larger or smaller depending on your preference.
 Cooking times will vary.

-Yes, You will want to add 1 1/4 teaspoon of dried herbs for every 1 1/2 tablespoon of fresh.
+Yes but you cannot use the same amounts.
+Dried herbs are far more potent than fresh.
+You will want to add about 1/2 teaspoon of dried herbs for every tablespoon of fresh.

 These can be stored in the refrigerator in an airtight container where they will keep for up to 3 days.
 They can also be frozen.
 I like to wrap in plastic wrap and then place in a freezer bag or container and they will keep for up to 3 months.
 To defrost, place in the refrigerator overnight until thawed or you can reheat in the microwave/skillet/air fryer until heated through.